oueme-fungi/collectionsPidatabase/README.md

 npm -v
 sudo apt-get install git

-sudo apt-get install mongodb

 Restart
 sudo shutdown -r now

 npm install pm2@latest -g
-npm install mongodb --save

-scp iall files to a folder suitable folder on the server (e.g. web)
+scp all files to a suitable folder on the server (e.g. web)

 The server is created in node.js using NGtrippServer.js pm2 will run the server as a service that will start automatically when the Pi starts